Mattlister/FilmDBMain/README.md

 * git push -u origin master which then pushes my update and I then need to enter my username and password for security.

-### Deployment

-* This project was developed using the Cloud9 development software originally and then AWS Cloud9.
-The data is stored in git using the Cloud9 platform.

-* The project was regularly pushed to GitHub repository https://github.com/Mattlister/designandconquer/commits/master and published to GitHub pages using the GitHub settings.

-### Deployment to Github

-### When deploying Design and Conquer from the [GitHub repository](https://github.com/Mattlister/designandconquer), I used the following process:

-1. Log into GitHub.
-2. From the list of GitHub repositories, select Mattlister/designandconquer
-3. At the top the page, where the menu items are, you'll see Settings.
-4. Once selected, scroll down the page to the GitHub pages section
-5. Under Source, click the drop-down menu labelled and select Master Branch
-6. When you select Master Branch, the page will automatically be refreshed and Design and Conquer is then deployed.
-7. Once done, scroll back down to the GitHub pages section and you will be able to retrieve the link to the deployed website.

 ### To run the project locally

-* To run this project within your own IDE such as Visual Studio or PyCharm, you'll need the following installed on your machine as they are necessary tools needed for the sites creation:
+* To run this project within your own IDE such as GitPod, Visual Studio or PyCharm, you'll need the following installed on your machine as they are necessary tools needed for the sites creation:

 [PIP](https://pip.pypa.io/en/stable/installing/) Is a standard package management system used to install and manage software packages specifically written in Python.